-In February 2013, the Financial Accounting Standards Board ("FASB") issued an Accounting Standards Update which requires companies to present either in a single note or parenthetically on the face of the financial statements, the effect of significant amounts reclassified from each component of accumulated other comprehensive income based on its source and the income statement line items affected by the reclassification.
-This guidance is effective for annual and interim reporting periods beginning after December 15, 2012.
+In July 2013, the Financial Accounting Standards Board ("FASB") issued an Accounting Standards Update which requires that an unrecognized tax benefit, or a portion of an unrecognized tax benefit, should be presented in the financial statements as a reduction to a deferred tax asset for a net operating loss carryforward, a similar tax loss, or a tax credit carryforward, with certain exceptions.
+This guidance is effective for annual and interim reporting periods beginning after December 15, 2013, with early adoption permitted.
 The Company believes the adoption of this pronouncement will not have a material impact on its consolidated financial statements.